denis-beurive/rust-playground/doc/enum.md

 > Please note that :
 >
 > * using `matches!`, you cannot capture the variants' values.
-> * this example manipulates struct variants.
+> * this example manipulates Struct variants.
 But this technic also applies to Unit and Tuple variants.

 ## Associated functions and methods